jgujerry/python-web-examples/django-postgres/README.md

 * *postgresql latest*

-The prerequisites of using this starter template are:
+The prerequisites of using this starter example are:

 * [Docker](https://docs.docker.com/engine/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)